Governance - Our Board

 Jacqueline is currently employed as a leader in the for-purpose sector which sees her working in pedagogy, project management, stakeholder engagement, digital programs and policy implementation.
 She holds a Bachelor of Arts (Languages) and a Master of Teaching (Primary) from the University of Sydney and is a graduate Board Observer from the Sydney Observership program.
 Jacqueline has over 15 years’ experience working in diverse roles across the education sector in Australia and the UK.
 She is a former Primary School educator, researcher, teacher mentor, Admissions, Engagement and Advancement professional.
 Jacqueline’s career has been characterised by her personal philosophy of servant leadership; seeking out justice for those without the power and opportunities to develop agency on their own.
 She has implemented and led projects funded by large philanthropic and government organisations and see her working with vulnerable young people as well as First Nations peoples in remote, regional and metropolitan settings.
 Jacqueline is inspired by the potential of the not-for-profit sector to influence social change, policy and practice.

-Member of Risk and Finance Committee
+Member of Risk, Finance and Audit Committee

 Leesa is a non-executive director with expertise in highly regulated industries where compliance or regulatory failure is a major risk to a company’s public licence to operate and sectors under going transformation.